-Members of the WIP planning committee learned that many women in Lackawanna County do not have access to affordable healthcare for themselves and their families and, often, lacked access to healthy, fresh food choices.
+Supporters of the WIP planning committee learned that many women in Lackawanna County do not have access to affordable healthcare for themselves and their families and, often, lacked access to healthy, fresh food choices.
 Additionally, many students in Lackawanna County receive free or reduced cost lunches and, when school was not in session, many children were not receiving adequate nutrition at home.
 As a critical area of focus for Women in Philanthropy, health and wellness will enable WIP to form partnerships with local healthcare providers to address the lack of access to affordable healthcare for women and their families, and to provide information to women to empower them to make informed decisions about maintaining healthy lifestyles.
 WIP will also be able to assist local nonprofit organizations that address hunger to develop sustainable healthy eating initiatives to bring healthy, affordable food options to women and their families, in communities lacking transportation.

 Science, Technology, Engineering, Arts, and Math (STEAM) Education

 Creating and funding effective learning opportunities in Science, Technology, Engineering, Arts, and Math fields for the students of Lackawanna County will bolster our children’s ability to compete in college and, ultimately, the work force.
 Careers in STEAM fields are growing and the need for skilled employees is increasing continually.